jpalmerr/KafkaWorkflow/readme.md

 Processed a total of 10 messages
 ```

-Now run our scala consumer program
+A response similar to above, will confirm that we have successfully pushed data onto our `people-topic`, and can proceed with our consumer interface.

+To run the Consumer App, use command:

 ```bash
 sbt run
 ```

-When prompted, we should run the `KafkaConsumerApp`
+When prompted, elect to run the `KafkaConsumerApp`

 This will spin up a running server.
 We can then test the api by opening our browser and heading to